mohammadbaghani/Englisho-React/README.md

 Technologies used :
-React js - WOW js - MUI Material - Bootstrap - Html - Css
+React js - Wow js - MUI Material - Bootstrap - Html - Css

 To see the codes please go to branch master